About Not From Here

-IEHS is looking for blog contributors who can speak on the below topics:
+Not From Here is looking for contributor who can speak on the below topics:

-- An Op-ed piece on current politics and its relationship to history, such as an engaging essay on Black Lives Matter, the U.S Election, Pandemic Xenophobia, etc
+- An Op-ed piece on current politics and its relationship to history, such as an engaging essay on Black Lives Matter, Pandemic Xenophobia, etc. For a sample Op-Ed piece, please read Nick Bloom’s “Blaming Outside Agitators for Street Protests is Not a Distraction — It is an American Call to Arms.”

 - A short analysis or anecdote on the archives, exploring oral history, visual history, and the research process.